FelipeBandeira/synth_dataset_creation/README.md

-# synth_dataset_creation
+# Synthetic Dataset Creation
-Stores scripts for synthetic data generation
+This repo stores scripts for synthetic data generation, focusing on driver licenses from the EU